GCIFALI/Nerus/README.md

 # NerusBot
+Antes de tudo, de uma estrelinha no projeto (:
+First of all, a little star in the project (:

 Um BOT escrito em Javascript utilizando a biblioteca Discord.js & Firebase Real Time DB.
 Criado com o intuito de ajudar toda a comunidade que pratica o roleplay de GTAV pelo console.
 Criado e desenvolvido por mim, Paulo Ricardo.

 A BOT written in Javascript using the Discord.js library & Firebase Real Time DB.
 Created with the intention of helping the whole community that practices GTAV roleplay through the console.
 Created and developed by me, Paulo Ricardo.